spirosdi/symptomChecker/README.md

 a Html/Javascript interface that interacts with server-side Clips interface using HTML5 WebSockets Demo
 ----
-Check demo here (hosted in Amazon Web Services in a EC2 Ubuntu instance): http://54.194.22.198/diplomatiki/html/forms.html (in greek).
+Check demo here (hosted in Amazon Web Services in a EC2 Ubuntu instance): http://54.194.22.198/diplomatiki/html/index.html (multilingual).
 Details
 -------
 server-side controller takes advantage of websocketd project (https://github.com/joewalnes/websocketd/) to wrap the CLIPS interface to a WebSocket interface.